qLSLab/ExTaxsI/README.md

 otherwise, run the following command:
 * pip install -r requirements.txt

-To etetoolkir package with conda run in your new environment:
+To install etetoolkit package with conda run in your new environment:
 * conda install -c etetoolkit ete3

 **3- CUSTOMIZE YOUR SETTINGS:**